Paulmediabianchi/Paolo-Raineri/README.md

 - 👋 Hi, I’m @Paulmediabianchi
 Innovation & Services Manager | Executive MBA | Brand Ambassador @ Ovum.ai | Former CEO @ MYagonism | Innovation & Data driven | The NEXT MBA.

 - 👀 I’m interested in Startups and Innovation.
-I'm passionate about Sustainability, Biology, Innovation and how their contamination will lead the next future.
+I'm passionate about Sustainability, Biology, Innovation, AI and how their contamination will lead the next future.
 -
 - 🌱 I’m currently learning Python and Filosofy.
 -